 Ecosystems around the world are facing growing threats.
-The increasing pace of industrialization, pressure from growing populations and increasing urbanization, as well as climate changes can wreak havoc on emerging economies and have health and social implications.
-Not surprisingly, researchers, scientists and governments are investing significant resources to monitoring and preventing these environmental hazards.
+The increasing pace of industrialization, growing populations, urbanization, and climate changes can wreak havoc on emerging economies, resulting in health and social implications.
+Not surprisingly, researchers, scientists, and governments are investing significant resources in monitoring and preventing these environmental hazards.

 Spectroscopy is a technique that is very well suited for various environmental applications.
-Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they have negative impact on the environment.
+Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they harm the environment.

-The monitoring of contaminants in ground water, air, soil and in products is of particular concern because of the difficulty of real-time, in-situ analysis that not only indicates the presence of, but can quickly quantitate and identify contaminants as well.
+The monitoring of contaminants in groundwater, air, soil, and products is of particular concern because of the difficulty of real-time, in-situ analysis that not only indicates the presence of contaminants but can quickly quantitate and identify them.

-Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants, while Raman spectroscopy might be used to identify organic contaminants.
+Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants while using Raman spectroscopy to identify organic contaminants.
 Laser-induced breakdown spectroscopy (LIBS) and fluorescence measurements are both used in processing nuclear material, and we see absorbance spectroscopy used in water quality monitoring of coastal waterways.

 The AvaSpec-ULS2048CL-EVO is well suited for most standard environmental applications, including but not limited to fluorescence measurements.

-Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable recources.
-In the past, sorting of recyclable materials (e.g. paper, plastics and textiles) was mainly done by hand.
-Nowadays, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.
+Recycling has become an essential subject in today’s society due to the impact of waste on our environment and the loss of valuable resources.
+Whereas in the past, recyclable materials (e.g., paper, plastics, and textiles) were sorted mainly by hand, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.

-One of the most difficult materials to classify in a recycling waste stream is plastic.
-Reflection measurments employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.
+Plastic is one of the most challenging materials to classify in recycling waste streams.
+Reflection measurements employing near-infrared spectroscopy enable the classification of many of the most common polymers in recycling waste streams.

-Modern large-scale recycling sorting systems are using NIR spectroscopy to rapidly and automatically identify different plastics and eliminate contaminants.
+Modern large-scale recycling sorting systems use NIR spectroscopy to rapidly and automatically identify different plastics and eliminate contaminants.
 The AvaSpec-Mini-NIR is well suited for this environmental application because of its versatility in the 900-1750 nm range.
-Due to its small form factor, this miniature spectrometer can easily be integrated into different recycling systems.
+Due to its small form factor, this miniature spectrometer can easily be integrated into various recycling systems.

-As the developing world has continued to industrialize in its transition into modernity, the demand for energy is skyrocketing, particularly in places like China and India.
-While cleaner technologies are meeting some of the worldwide markets, roughly 40% of the electricity generated around the world is from coal-burning power plants; in countries such as China and India, this is as high as 70 to 75%.
-As a result, environmental monitoring systems are just as relevant today as they have ever been.
+As the developing world has continued to industrialize in its transition into modernity, the energy demand is skyrocketing, particularly in places like China and India.
+While cleaner technologies are reaching some worldwide markets, roughly 40% of the electricity generated worldwide is from coal-burning power plants; in countries such as China and India, this is as high as 70 to 75%.
+As a result, environmental monitoring systems are as relevant today as they have ever been.

-Spectroscopy can be utilized for environmental monitoring in the forms of differential absoption spectroscopy (DOAS) and continuous emission monitoring systems (CEMS).
+Spectroscopy can be utilized for environmental monitoring in the form of differential absorption spectroscopy (DOAS) and continuous emission monitoring systems (CEMS).
 Our AvaSpec-ULS2048x64-EVO and AvaSpec-ULS2048XL-EVO are great candidates to use for these applications.